 MORE: Davis hitting 3s is a scary sign for the rest of the NBA

 So should the Lakers be concerned with how James has performed in the clutch this season?
-Yes and no. Ultimately, a lot of it hinges on how much you believe in that one big number...
+Yes and no. A lot of it hinges on how much you believe in that one big number...

 The views on this page do not necessarily represent the views of the NBA or its clubs.